Click Here To View Home Page

 The only way to restore your rights is by getting a Certificate of Relief from Disabilities.
 When that Certificate is issued by New York, FBI NICS then no longer should deny gun purchases.
 However, the Certificate of Relief process has many steps, and must be completed carefully so that you can have the greatest chance of getting back your rights.

-NEW YORK ASSAULT WEAPON LAW BOOK
+ASSAULT WEAPON LAW BOOK

 Mr. Levine's latest book, New York Assault Weapon Laws, has been published by LawTech Publications Company and now is available for purchase.
 The book contains detailed analysis of the New York assault weapon law, various local assault weapon codes, gun-related terminology, and is heavily illustrated with many photographs.
 It is a must-have resource for persons interested in this very complex and confusing legal subject.